-It’s worth noting that local pharmacies follow the same opening hours as other shops, and do not traditionally stay open all hours, although in the towns there is likely to be at least one pharmacy that stays open in the evenings and on Sundays.
-There are also a few 24 hour pharmacies to be found in the larger towns and cities.
-This is worth factoring in when you are planning the most convenient areas for you to shop in, especially if you have any specific medical requirements.
+It’s worth noting that local pharmacies follow the same opening hours as other shops.
+They do not traditionally stay open all hours.
+That said, in the towns there is likely to be at least one pharmacy that stays open in the evenings and on Sundays.
+There are also a few 24-hour pharmacies to be found in the larger towns and cities.
+This is worth factoring in when you are planning the most convenient areas for shopping and supermarkets in France where you live, in particular if you have any specific medical requirements.

-In the rural areas of France, shopping is very sociable.
+Shopping and supermarkets in France are very sociable, particularly in rural areas.
 It is normal to enter a local shop and say ‘bonjour’ to both the shop owner and the other customers.
 The French usually keep a relatively personal relationship with their local shopkeepers, prompting a better service.

 You’ll unsurprisingly find all sizes of shops in France.
 At one end of the scale are the large hypermarkets (hypermarchés), which are essentially very large supermarkets.
 According to data from Que Choisir, Monoprix is France’s most expensive supermarket.
 The two main brands, Auchan and Carrefour, are more equal, with Auchan a little more expensive.
 E. Leclerc is by far the cheapest.